Cooperating Teachers and University Supervisors

 University supervisors are professional education faculty who are fully knowledgeable about UMN Morris’s education program’s goals, instruction, candidate performance expectations, and evaluation procedures.
 They tend to build close relationships with the teacher candidates they supervise because they also serve as their instructors and/or advisers.

 University supervisors are supported by adjunct clinical faculty who are experienced teachers with a master’s degree or higher in the field of education or their content area.
 They often are recent retirees with sound knowledge of school life, curriculum, and teaching.
 Adjunct clinical faculty are supervised by a university faculty member, often the program coordinator, who explains expectations, clarifies assignments, answers questions, and offers support in any way possible.
-All university supervisors, including professional education faculty, have been licensed to teach and have at least three years of teaching experience in public schools.
+All university supervisors, including professional education faculty, have been licensed to teach and have teaching experience in public schools.